 This is worth trying if you know what kind of mortgage you want and understand how they work and how much they cost.

-If you find a mortgage yourself, you don't need to pay for advice and you can use our comparison to choose from every mortgage deal available in the UK.
+If you find a mortgage yourself, you don't need to pay for advice and you can use our comparison to choose from all mortgage deals available in the UK.

 If you want to make sure you've found the best deal, ask a broker if they can find anything better.